shuyuan6/TemperatureAndHumidity/webservice/README.md

 ```

 The number `1000` in the above URL means you are interested in view the data in the most recent 1000 hours.

+## How it works
+The webservice, after being launched, will be listening to port `80`.
+For each incoming TCP connection, it will fire up a new thread and execute code inside `ClientHandlerTask`.
+It would assume that the data flowing in will conform to a simple HTTP protocal (i.e. GET request with a path like `/1000.html`, specifying how many hours of data need to be pulled).
+It will then use AWS DynamoDB client to read back enough data, visualize the data into a PNG file and put it at `/tmp/`.
+It will then render a simple HTML webpage containing an image link.
+On receiving the HTML website, the browser would send a subsequent request to obtain the image which the webservice send the image back to the browser.